 The Bank also provides checking account services, as well as savings and time deposit services such as a certificates of deposits.
-In addition ATM's (Automated teller machines) are provided at most branch locations along with other independent locations such as major employers and hospitals in the market area.
+In addition ATM's (Automated Teller Machines) are provided at most branch locations along with other independent locations such as major employers and hospitals in the market area.
 The Bank has custodial services for IRA's (Individual Retirement Accounts) and HSA's (Health Savings Accounts).
-The Bank provides on-line banking access for consumer and business customers.
-For consumers, this includes bill-pay and on-line statement opportunities.
+The Bank provides online banking access for consumer and business customers.
+For consumers, this includes bill-pay, on-line statement opportunities and mobile banking.
 For business customers, it provides the option of electronic transaction origination such as wire and ACH file transmittal.
-In addition the Bank offers remote deposit capture or electronic deposit processing.
+In addition the Bank offers remote deposit capture or electronic deposit processing and merchant credit card services.

 The Bank's underwriting policies exercised through established procedures facilitates operating in a safe and sound manner in accordance with supervisory and regulatory guidance.
 Within this sphere of safety and soundness, the Bank's practice has been not to promote innovative, unproven credit products which will not be in the best interest of the Bank or its customers.
 The Bank does offer a hybrid mortgage loan.
 Hybrid loans are loans that start out as a fixed rate mortgage but after a set number of years automatically adjust to an adjustable rate mortgage.
 The Bank offers a three year fixed rate mortgage after which the interest rate will adjust annually.
 The majority of the Bank's adjustable rate mortgages are of this type.
 In order to offer longer term fixed rate mortgages, the Bank does participate in the Freddie Mac, Farmer Mac and Small Business Lending programs.
 The Bank does also retain the servicing on these partially or 100% sold loans.
 In order for the customer to participate in these programs they must meet the requirements established by these agencies.
+In addition, the Bank does sell some of its longer term fixed rate agricultural mortgages into the secondary market with the aid of a broker